NEU-SNS/revtrvp/README.md

   this below.)
 * `scamper.rate` controls the maximum probing rate for the source.
 The default is 100 pps, which should be enough for running tens of concurrent reverse traceroutes.
-Large measurements campaigns running a larger number of concurrent measurements require increasing the probing rate.
+Large measurement campaigns running a larger number of concurrent measurements require increasing the probing rate.
 (Of course, check with your upstream networks and notify the Reverse Traceroute operators before increasing the probing